eduardo-borges-goncalves/sistema-para-o-sus/README.md

 # What The Aplicattion Wanna Fix

 Well, I work at public health care system in Brazil, and we have some problems.
 Our system it's not transparent.
-People request consultations with doctors and exams, and, this pass to an authorizathion.
-But, when the request are devolved or damaged, nobody is notify, so the users keep waiting forever, until they got tired and go at the Central of Regulation to see whats happenning.
+People request consultations with doctors and exams, and, this pass for an authorizathion process.
+But, when the request are devolved or denied, nobody is notify, so the users keep waiting forever, until they got tired and go at the Central of Regulation to see whats happenning.
 This is really harmful to our users, because they wait so much more time for a exam then it's necessary.
 Besides that, our users cant see how is them requests.
-We have queues of users to our health services, and they dont know them positions.
-So, i start this project wanna fix this.
+We have queues to our health services, and they dont know them positions.
+So, i started this project wanting fix this.

 # The stacks